OpenTermsArchive/contrib-versions/Ebuddy/Privacy Policy.md

 10\.
 Changes to the privacy policy

-This Privacy Policywill be periodically revised and may be changed with or without notice.
+This Privacy Policy will be periodically revised and may be changed with or without notice.
 The updated Privacy Policy will be posted on the eBuddy Websites.
 By using or continuing to use the Service you agree to review the Privacy Policy periodically such that you are aware of any modifications.
 If you do not agree to the Terms of Use or this Privacy Policy, you should not use any of the eBuddy Services.

 11\.
 Questions about the privacy policy

-If you have any questions about this Privacy Policy, please send an e-mail to privacy@ebuddy.com.
+If you have any questions about this Privacy Policy, please send an e-mail to Support-xms@ebuddy.com.

 12\.
 Applicable law